leonstel/leonstel.github.io/blogs/scrape_the_web1.md

     # Find the html <ul> element that has an id of #searchResultArea
     searchResultUl = soup.find("ul", {"id": "searchResultArea"})

+    # When the ul has been found get all of its li html element
+    # In our case the li elements contain the tournament links
     tournament_list = searchResultUl.findAll("li", {"class": "list__item"})

     urls = []

+    # Every
     for t in tournament_list:
         tournament_a = t.find("a")
         if tournament_a: